shivamujawame/AIW-Infra-Migration/Labfiles/ms-spl-migrate-windows-servers-to-azure-hol1-ex2.md

-# HOL 1: Migrating Windows & SQL Server workloads
+# HOL 1: Setup Azure Migrate Project

 ## Exercise 2: Set up your environment on Azure to migrate servers